Two-factor authentication

 Enforcing two-factor authentication

-By default 2FA is optional, hence users are given the choice whether to enable it for their account.
-Admins may enforce the use of 2FA.
+By default 2FA is optional, hence users are given the choice whether to enable it for their account under their personal settings.
+Admins may, however, enforce the use of 2FA.

-Enforcement is possible system-wide (all users), for selected groups only and can also be excluded for certain groups.
+Enforcement is possible system-wide (all users) or for selected groups only.
+Select groups can also be excluded from 2FA requirements.

-These settings can be found in the administrator’s security settings.
+These settings can be found under Administration Settings->Security.

 When groups are selected/excluded, they use the following logic to determine if a user has 2FA enforced: